Sustainable rice

 Feza Zabuloni |Farmer of CABAS cooperative

-The Nyange Nyange label: 100% locally produced rice named after a white egret
+100% locally produced rice and the Nyange Nyange brand named after a white egret

-• 77% of the 14,874 tonnes of paddy produced in the two provinces (at the end of 2022) was husked and sold as white rice, including 82 tonnes of Nyange Nyange certified rice.
+• 11 016 tonnes of white rice were produced and sold on the market, including 172 tonnes of Nyange Nyange certified rice.
 An awareness campaign was conducted in Bukavu and local rice made a breakthrough in Bukavu’s market.
 Its traceability has improved to over 62.8% and Kivu’s rice can now be found on the shelves of shops and supermarkets of the city.

 Youth entrepreneurs valorise rice by-products